-This is my 30th and (depending on how you count them) last message on missions that I will give as your pastor.
+This is my thirtieth, and (depending on how you count them) last message on missions that I will give as your pastor.
 Except for the fact that all my messages are on missions — for those who have ears to hear.
 But you know what I mean.
-Every year (but one) beginning November 13, 1983, I have preached during our fall focus on Global missions.
+Every year (but one) beginning November 13, 1983, I have preached during our fall focus on global missions.
 And this is my last one.

-What a privilege to be a part of the Bethlehem legacy of world missions!
-To lead Bethlehem is to lead a global mission agency.
-Not just a church.
+What a privilege to be a part of the Bethlehem legacy of world missions.
+To lead Bethlehem is to lead a global mission agency, not just a church.
 But a church that has become a worldwide missionary sending organization.
 To lead this global mission was an inheritance that I received and did not create.
 And it is a bequest that I bequeath with overflowing joy to Jason Meyer.

 A Rich Legacy of Missions